Romanitho/Winget-AutoUpdate/README.md

 Validated on **IIS/Apache**.

 **Nota bene IIS** :
- - The extension **.ps1** must be added as **MIME Types - text/powershell-script** (otherwise it's displayed in the listing but cant be opened)
+ - The extension **.ps1** must be added as **MIME Types** (text/powershell-script) otherwise it's displayed in the listing but can't be opened
  - Files with special characters in the filename can't be opened by default from an IIS server - config must be administrated: **Enable Allow double escaping** in '**Request Filtering**'

 **-InstallUserContext**
-Install WAU with system and **user** context executions (From version 1.15.3)
+Install WAU with system and **user** context executions (From version 1.15.3).

 **-BypassListForUsers**
-Bypass Black/White list when run in user context (From version 1.15.0)
+Bypass Black/White list when run in user context (From version 1.15.0).

 **-NoClean**
 Keep critical files when installing/uninstalling.
 This setting will keep "excluded_apps.txt", "included_apps.txt", "mods" and "logs" as they were.

 **-DesktopShortcut**
-Create a shortcut for user interaction on the Desktop to run task `Winget-AutoUpdate` (From version 1.15.0)
+Create a shortcut for user interaction on the Desktop to run task `Winget-AutoUpdate` (From version 1.15.0).

 **-StartMenuShortcut**
-Create shortcuts for user interaction in the Start Menu to run task `Winget-AutoUpdate`, open Logs and Web Help (From version 1.15.0)
+Create shortcuts for user interaction in the Start Menu to run task `Winget-AutoUpdate`, open Logs and Web Help (From version 1.15.0).

 **-NotificationLevel**
 Specify the Notification level: Full (Default, displays all notification), SuccessOnly (Only displays notification for success) or None (Does not show any popup).